stephengold/jme3-utilities/README.md

 The textures sub-project is now part of
 [the SkyControl Project][skycontrol].

-The `jme3-utilities-heart` library, formerly a sub-project, is now [a separate project at GitHub][heart].
+The `jme3-utilities-heart` library, formerly a sub-project, is now [Heart], a separate project at GitHub.

-The `jme3-utilities-ui` library, formerly a sub-project, is now [a separate project at GitHub][acorus].

 The `jme3-utilities-debug` library, formerly a sub-project, is now part of [the Heart Library][heart].

+The `jme3-utilities-ui` library, formerly a sub-project, is now [Acorus], a separate project at GitHub.

 The `Minie` library, formerly a sub-project, is now [a separate project at GitHub][minie].